Vikhyat-Shastri/NLP_Audience_Sentiment_Profiling/README.md

 - Optimized deep learning architecture by training an LSTM-based Recurrent Neural Network (RNN) with word embeddings, achieving 87.2% accuracy.

 ## Dataset
 The dataset used in this project consists of 50,000 IMDB movie reviews labeled as positive or negative.
+The data is sourced from Kaggle and can be accessed here: [IMDB Dataset of 50K Movie Reviews](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
 The data is preprocessed before feeding it into the machine learning models.

 ## Installation
 To run this project, ensure you have the following dependencies installed: